Wichtiger Hinweis

 What makes the work easier and reduces the risk of pest infestation - without any chemical pesticides?

-• Long-lived, native plant species that are suitable for the location and require little care
+• long-lasting, native plant species that are suitable for the location and require little care

 • Observing sowing and planting dates